Kuda214/jokesWebApp/README.md

 # jokesWebApp

-- Joke and Answer Web App.
+- Simple Joke and Answer Web App.
 To refresh knowledge
 - How to run
 - Visual Studio - clone project
 - Click run